fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

     &code_verifier=dBjftJeZ4CVP-mB92K27uhbUJU1p1r_wW1gFWFOEjXk
     &redirect_uri=https://start.wallet.example.org/cb

-**Step 11 (Token Response)**: The PID/(Q)EAA Provider validates the request.
+**Step 11 (Token Response)**: The Credential Issuer validates the request.
 If successful, the Issuer provides the Wallet Instance with an Access Token and, optionally, a Refresh Token, both bound to the DPoP key.

 .. code-block:: http